Download Notice of Privacy Practices | English | Spanish

 - To coroners, medical examiners and funeral directors as necessary for them to carry out their duties.

-- For organ donation once you are deceased.
+- For organ, eye and tissue donation once you are deceased.

 - To avert serious threats to the health and safety of you or others.

 - Regarding military personnel for activities deemed necessary by appropriate military command authorities to assure proper execution of a military mission.

 - To determine your eligibility for or entitlement to veterans benefits.

 - To authorized federal officials for the conduct of lawful intelligence, counter-intelligence, and other national security activities.